WELCOME TO

 color is generally evidenced in mid season, wheras the deep pure red is

 usually seen at the beginning and end of the season.
-So there is the story on color.
+So there is

 Now as relating to other matters, BLOOD